 All courses that count in a student's GPA must be on the student's schedule.
 A student is limited to eight classes per semester that will earn GPA points.
 Actual numerical rank will be available only to the top 50% ranked students.
 Bottom 50% will only be given their standing by quartile.
 Valedictorian and Salutatorian will be named at a designated school function.
 In the case of a tie for Valedictorian, there will be a Co-Valedictorian and no Salutatorian.
 Academic foundation scores (English, Math, Social Studies, and Science) will determine the highest ranking student for scholarship purposes only.
-The top 5% will be designated "Magna Cum Laude" and the second 5% will graduate "Cum Laude".
+The top 5% will graduate "Cum Laude".
 These students will be seated alphabetically by designations at graduation.
 They will be seated after the Valedictorian and Salutatorian.

 The Valedictorian and Salutatorian will be designated "Summa Cum Laude" graduates.